Voyz/databay/docs/source/extending/extending_inlets.rst

             super().__init__(*args, **kwargs) # metadata dict gets passed and stored here self.should_do_stuff = should_do_stuff

-Metadata supported by each outlet differs and is dependant on the particular outlet implementation.
+Metadata supported by each outlet differs and is dependent on the particular outlet implementation.
 Please refer to specific outlet documentation for more information on metadata expected.

 Additionally, each record is supplied with a special :code:`__inlet__` metadata entry containing string representation of the inlet that produced it.